-Candied bacon may sound wrong, but it's oh so right!
-To make this easy recipe, all you need to do is coat bacon with a sugar and spice mixture and bake it until it's crispy.
+Candied bacon may sound wrong, but it is oh so right!
+To make this easy recipe, all you need to do is coat raw bacon with a sugar and spice mixture and bake it until it's crispy.
 The resulting treat is simultaneously chewy and crunchy, sweet and salty, and completely addicting.

-Not sure how you should enjoy Candied Bacon?
+Not sure how you should enjoy candied bacon?
 First off, it's wonderful eaten plain.
 But you can also crumble it on salads, use it on sandwiches, or crush it up and use it to top cakes, cupcakes, or doughnuts!
 You can also dip it in chocolate.
 Once you master the art of candied bacon, the possibilities are endless.

 - 3/4 cup packed brown sugar

-1. Preheat your oven to 350 degrees F (176 C).
-Prepare a baking sheet by lining it with aluminum foil, then place an oven-safe wire rack on top of the pan.
+Preheat your oven to 350 F. Prepare a baking sheet by lining it with aluminum foil, then place an oven-safe wire rack on top of the pan.
 Spray the rack liberally with nonstick cooking spray.

-2. In a bowl, combine the brown sugar, the cinnamon, and the cayenne pepper (if using).
+In a medium bowl, combine the brown sugar, the cinnamon, and the cayenne pepper (if using).
 Toss them together until the spices are well-distributed.